jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_deriveweightfrom.md

       * `.mulDiv`
     * [`JBConstants`](../../../libraries/jbconstants.md)
       * `.MAX_DISCOUNT_RATE`
-2. The calculations that follow will progressively apply discount rates to the `_baseFundingCycle`'s weight to arrive at the correct weight to return.
+2. The calculations that follow will progressively apply discount rates to the base funding cycle's weight to arrive at the correct weight to return.

     ```solidity
     // The weight should be based off the base funding cycle's weight.